-One of the most efficient ways to get great performance from Google Display ads is to expand your targeting reach automatically with the automatic targeting feature (previously Targeting Optimization).
+One of the most efficient ways to get great performance from Display campaigns is to expand your targeting reach automatically with the targeting expansion feature.
 This lets Google find you more high-value traffic to help you drive more conversions efficiently.
-Automatic targeting offers better forecasting and control, making it easier for you to predict performance.
+Targeting expansion offers better forecasting and control, making it easier for you to predict performance.

-With the default setting, automatic targeting more conservatively expands the reach of your Google Display ads to more relevant customers.
-As you maximize your settings, your reach will increase, giving you nuanced control over how broadly your Display ads are served.
+With the default setting, targeting expansion conservatively expands the reach of your Google Display ads to more relevant customers.
+As you maximize your settings, your reach will increase, giving you control over how broadly your ads are served.

-Think of automatic targeting as a high-impact add-on that supplements the targeting you’ve already set up.
-This article explains how to optimize this setting to meet your campaign goals.
+Think of targeting expansion as a high-impact add-on that supplements the targeting you’ve already set up.
+This article explains how to use this setting to meet your campaign goals.

 Before you begin

-For instructions about turning on or off automatic targeting, see Use automatic targeting in Google Display ads.
+For instructions about turning targeting expansion on or off, read Use targeting expansion in Display campaigns.

-Targeting optimization works best for advertisers in any of the following situations:
+Targeting expansion works best for advertisers in any of the following situations: